 California Nonresidents

-Per AB 2364, CA nonresident high school students do not pay the nonresident tuition fee if they are a United States citizen, a US citizen living abroad due to parental voluntary reasons or have an eligible immigrant visa.
-Enrollment fees, college fees and course material costs still apply.
+Students attending a high school in CA but do not have CA residency status do not pay the nonresident tuition fee if they are a United States citizen or have an eligible immigrant visa.
+Enrollment fees, college fees* and course material costs still apply.

-CA nonresident high school students with a non-immigrant or foreign visa pay the nonresident tuition fee, but the enrollment fees are waived.
+Students at a CA high school with a non-immigrant or foreign visa pay the nonresident tuition fee, but the college fees are waived.

 For information on Coastline's cost of attendance, please visit Tuition & Fees.